gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Changed: "listener" to "responder"; "pure listener" to "monitor".

 * Changed profile name to "coap_group_oscore_app", to reflect it is an application profile.

+* Added the 'type' parameter for all requests to a Join Resource.

 * Challenge-response for proof-of-possession of signature keys (Section 4).